ckipp01/chronica/pages/programming.md

 helping lower the barriers to tech.
 Professionally I work primarily in JavaScript and Scala, but you can get a picture of the languages and focuses by peaking at the tags tab.
-This category is sort of a catch all to all things related to programming that don't fall into a specific other category."
+This category is sort of a catch all to all things related to programming that don't fall into a specific other category.